Sesaita/BabyK1/WIP Inertia Toolhead K1/Readme.md

-Inertia Toolhead Adaption for K1 10mm rods.
 Work in Progress <br>
+Inertia Toolhead Adaption for K1 10mm rods.<br>
 8mm y rods Version is also aviable now (8mm are stock on k1)<br>